AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/customize-doc-state.md

 ## Enable approval workflow

 AEM Guides provides document approval workflow, which helps you to control the lifecycle of your document development process.

-To enable the approval workflow based on the server you are using, perform the following steps:
+The following tabs provide instructions to enable approval workflow based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!BEGINTABS]